Hood117/LAMP-Stack/README.md

 Apache2 Service Status

-📖 Full Guide
+---
-For a complete breakdown and explanation of each step, refer to lamp-guide.md
+📖 For a complete breakdown and explanation of each step, refer to lamp-guide.md

-✍️ Author
+---
 Developed by [Rahmatullah Zadran]
 🖥️ GitHub: https://github.com/hood117

+---
 📬 Feedback & Contributions

 If you find this helpful, give it a ⭐ star!
 Feel free to open an issue or PR to suggest improvements.